-You can choose a Rule Template and define default Allow and Deny rules in Default AppLocker Executable Rules by clicking settings at the top right of the Protect Home page or by clicking Set Defaults for AppLocker > Set AppLocker rules within Settings in the Configure Protect section of the Home page.
+You can choose a Rule Template and define default Allow and Deny rules in AppLocker settings by clicking Settings at the top right of the Protect home page or by clicking Set Defaults for AppLocker > Set AppLocker rules within Settings in the Configure Protect section of the Protect home page.

 The Blacklist Rule Template has the default All files Allow rule, which allows all executables to run.
 You can then specify Deny rules to block specific applications.